 [89.
 Deleted by No. 59 of 2004 s.
 111.]

-90. Appeal to Court from Commission
+90. Appeal from Commission to Court

 (1) Subject to this section, an appeal lies to the Court in the manner prescribed from any decision of the President, the Full Bench, or the Commission in Court Session —

-(a) on the ground that the decision is in excess of jurisdiction in that the matter the subject of the decision is not an industrial matter;
+(a) on the ground that the decision is in excess of jurisdiction in that the matter the subject of the decision is not an industrial matter; or

 (b) on the ground that the decision is erroneous in law in that there has been an error in the construction or interpretation of any Act, regulation, award, industrial agreement or order in the course of making the decision appealed against; or